We do, through our forum.

-The professionals who provide support do expect to be paid.
-And unless you're satisfied with the sort of people that mumble at you from prewritten scripts that may or may not be related to the question you asked, they expect to be paid pretty well.
-It's a very difficult job that requires extensive technical and people skills, almost constant training, and a lot of dedication.
+Unless you're satisfied with the sort of people that mumble at you from prewritten scripts that may or may not be related to the question you asked, tech support is a very difficult job that requires extensive technical and people skills, almost constant training, and a lot of dedication.

-That money has to come from somewhere.
+The money to pay people to do that hard job has to come from somewhere.
 So all web hosting companies charge for support, and there are five ways to do it:

-As a "pay for what you use" service, we believe that if you don't use support, you shouldn't have to pay for it.
+As a "pay for what you use" service, we use option 5.
+If you're willing to commit to not asking for support, you shouldn't have to pay for it.
 So our model recovers the costs of support only from the people who want it.
 This has two major effects.

 First, people who never or only rarely use support can save substantially over the long term.